felipebizz/klm-challenge/README.md

 # klm-challenge

-#### Java Project that access another API using athentication and return informations about flights.
+#### Java Project that access another API using authentication and return information about flights.

 In this page a customer of the site could do the following:
   * Be able to select an origin.